iboughtbed/nis-insights/README.md

 NIS Insights is the digital home of our school magazine club.
 Explore our latest releases, read engaging articles, and discover talented authors on our platform.
 We're dedicated to sharing knowledge, creativity, and unique perspectives.

-## Getting Started

-Get started with NIS Insights and become a part of our community.

 ## Usage

 Visit our website to: